 Among the one million offenders incarcerated as of June 30, 2004, an estimated 576,000 were black males between the ages of 20-30 • For ages 25-29, 12.6% of blacks were in jail, compared to 3.6% of Latinos and 1.75 of whites • Once arrested, blacks are three times more likely to be incarcerated...
 Continue Reading →

 One of the most powerful movies I have seen about a young woman struggling to overcome abject poverty in America was the 2008 film, "Precious."
 Here are 35 other films with a theme of overcoming poverty.
 Have you seen any of them?
 Which are the best?
 Can you add to the list?

 Excerpt from 'We Shall Not Be Moved: 'The Tillary Resettlement Project' "Changes Comes Knocking: The Story of the NC Fund", by Rebecca Cerese and Dr. Steven Channing “FBI-KKK” by Michael Frierson.
 A preview of the film and details about the film and the filmmaker can be found here.
 “Family Name,” by Macky Alston.
 Details and excerpts about the...
 Continue Reading →

-My own (thankfully relatively brief) descent into poverty — when "between jobs” — validates these studies: the extraordinary stress and worry of trying to meet one's obligations "cause people to think less clearly, to sleep less well, to contend with distraction and to internalize shame.
+My own (thankfully relatively brief) descent into poverty -- when "between jobs" -- validates these studies: the extraordinary stress and worry of trying to meet one's obligations "cause people to think less clearly, to sleep less well, to contend with distraction and to internalize shame.
 But it’s the experience of deprivation that leads to the...
 Continue Reading →

 NYT: "How Homeownership Became the Engine of American Inequality: An enormous entitlement in the tax code props up home prices — and overwhelmingly benefits the wealthy and the upper middle class."